 Apple Pay, Samsung Pay and other mobile wallets are revolutionizing the checkout experience by blending two developments in payment infrastructure to save you time: near-field communication (NFC) and token encryption.

-Approximately one-third of all payment terminals nationwide have been updated to accept Apple Pay.
+Millions of payment terminals nationwide have been updated to accept Apple Pay.
 However, it only works on phones equipped with the necessary NFC equipment.
 If you already have an iPhone 6 or a newer iPhone, though, all you need is the preinstalled Passport app.
 There are simple, on-screen instructions for adding a debit or credit card.
 You can even add your Interior FCU card!